Estimating the drivers of urban economic complexity and their connection to economic performance: Theoretical and methodological implications of the model

-Interestingly, these changes have \emph{exponential} effects.
-That is to say, small changes in any of these three terms can in principle have very large effects on the employability of a person.
-In fact, the effect on the probability of employment of a technology improvement (when $M_f$ is reduced by 1) is smaller than the effect of individual learning (when $s_i$ is increased by $1/M_f$) which is smaller than the effect of collective learning (when $r_c$ is increased by $1/M_f$) (see Appendix~\ref{app:impactsofdrivers}).
-Increasing the collective knowhow of city $c$ can occur through immigration that brings capabilities and knowhow in people not available already in $c$\footnote{Models such as that in \cite{borjas2014immigration} show that when skills of immigrants are complementary to those of locals, the wages of both locals and immigrants increase.}, direct foreign investments that inject specific capabilities to specific industries, or by pure innovation.
-Presently, we lack a detailed theory about the dynamical laws of these drivers and how they relate to one another.
-Still, these observations allow us to remark that increases in collective knowhow may have a reinforcing effect which initiates a virtuous cycle: a place with a relative large body of collective knowhow will attract more people and facilitate more complex economic activities, which themselves will increase the body of collective knowhow in that place.
-This process will thus propel a run-away cycle of collective learning that will concentrate economic activities and wealth in large cities (see, e.g., \cite{OClery2018}).
-The more complex the activities, the more concentrated they will be in very few places.
-Once again, this explains why complex activities (e.g., being an inventor) tend to happen and concentrate disproportionately more in large cities as compared to less complex activities \cite{gomez2016explaining}.
+{We refer to the (negative) exponent in Eq.~(\ref{epercapita}) as a ``net complexity'' (see \citep{grunwald2003kolmogorov}).
+This exponent is decomposable into the original three drivers of urban complexity.
+They are, a priori, independent quantities.\footnote{Statistically, however, we expect them to be correlated since firms with complex production processes (high $M_f$) are likely to choose to locate in diverse cities (high $r_c$), which are the places where high skill individuals (high $s_i$) sort themselves into (see electronic supplementary material~B for details).} Presently, we lack a detailed theory about the dynamical laws of {the variables $M_f$, $s_i$ and $r_c$ within our modeling framework}, and how they relate to one another.
+Still, it is reasonable to expect that increases in collective knowhow (through immigration that brings new capabilities and knowhow,\footnote{Models such as that in \cite{borjas2014immigration} show that when skills of immigrants are complementary to those of locals, the wages of both locals and immigrants increase.} direct foreign investments that inject specific capabilities to specific industries, or by innovation) may have a reinforcing effect that sparks and fuels a virtuous cycle: a place with a relative large enough collective knowhow will attract more people and facilitate the appearance of more complex economic activities, which will increase in turn the collective knowhow in that place.} This process will thus propel a run-away cycle of collective learning that will concentrate economic activities and wealth in large cities (see, e.g., \citep{OClery2018}).
+The more complex the activities, the more concentrated they will be in fewer places.
+Interestingly, changes in these three terms have \emph{exponential} effects in the probability of employment (more details in electronic supplementary material~C).

-The fact that net complexity is decomposable leads to a strategy for estimating its components.
-In the Results section we will demonstrate that the drivers of urban economic complexity proposed by this model can be readily estimated, up to a multiplicative factor.
-Moreover, this model outperforms previous scaling models in terms of its out-of-sample predictive value.
-Crucially, the resulting estimates of the city-specific driver of urban complexity will be shown to be associated with measures of economic performance.